Skip to main content

 This KB explains why the warnings like “Incomplete SSL Certificate Chain” or “Broken SSL Chain” occur and how you can quickly fix it.

-Written by Cloudways Product
+Written by Usama Zafar

-Updated over a week ago
+Updated over 3 months ago

 Table of Contents

-This knowledge base article tends to explain why the warnings like “Incomplete SSL Certificate Chain” or “Broken SSL Chain” occur and how you can quickly fix them.
+This knowledge base article tends to explain why warnings like “Incomplete SSL Certificate Chain” or “Broken SSL Chain” occur and how you can quickly fix them.

 SSL concepts sound very straightforward in that you deploy an SSL certificate to protect your website and visitors and encrypt their communication to avoid malicious actors’ intervention.
 Most people do not bother diving deep into SSL concepts as they prefer professionals to handle it for them when it comes to SSL certificate configuration and troubleshooting.
 Hence, if you are going to fix it yourself, then it is good if you understand a few SSL-related terms alongside fixing it effectively.
 So, let’s understand what the SSL Chain of Trust is as the chain issue arises when the SSL chain of trust is affected.